 In this article, I’ll cover Rickson Gracie concept about invisible Jiu Jitsu and then I’ll cover the most important techniques from this concept.
 Those techniques can really upgrade your Jiu Jitsu to another level.

 It is a concept that Rickson Gracie taught Henry Akins years ago.
-Rickson Gracie defines it as a concept that manage your weight distribution once you connect your body to your opponent’s body.
-It’s about your feeling to know what your opponent will do before he do it.
+Rickson Gracie defines it as a concept that manages your weight distribution once you connect your body to your opponent’s body.
+It’s about your feeling to know what your opponent will do before he does it.
 When used properly that knowledge should allow you to be more effective with your body movement.

 Rickson has been pushing this Invisible Jiu Jitsu concept for years and there are a lot of seminars about it.
 You can also listen to a podcast with Rickson where he speaks about it on THIS LINK.
 As BJJ is growing, Invisible Jiu Jitsu concept is getting more and more attention every day.